v6d-io/v6d/k8s/cmd/README.md

 ## `vineyardctl create backup`

-Backup the current vineyard cluster on kubernetes
+Create a backup cr to backup the current vineyard cluster on kubernetes

 ### Synopsis